josherrickson/stata2/stata_markdown/06-mixed-models.md

 <</dd_do>>
 ~~~~

+This data is a survey taken from 1968-1988, and this specific sample of the data is salary information for women.
+We have repeated measures in the
+sense that we have yearly data for women, so each woman can have up to 20 data points.

 ^#^^#^ Terminology

 There are several different names for mixed models which you might encounter, that all fit essentially the same model: